• Skip to primary navigation

 Serving of peach dump cake in a small bowl.

-How to serve peach dump cake
+How should I serve this peach dump cake?

 Peach Dump Cake can be served warm out of the oven, room temperature or cold.
+A really lovely vanilla ice cream is a great topping when eating this warm.

 And you can never go wrong with whipped cream.
 No matter what the dessert's temperature is.